 Proof approval – that critical final review stage in the production process – aims to prevent this by ensuring every detail meets specifications before printing.
 From the copy and artwork to color accuracy and dimensions, every element needs to be meticulously reviewed.

-But tracking these approvals is often easier said than done.
+But tracking these proof approvals is often easier said than done.
 When there are multiple stakeholders involved and even multiple projects happening simultaneously, it’s easy for things to slip through the cracks.
 At best, there are delays.
 At worst, critical errors go unnoticed.

 1. Use an online proofing platform to track your proof approval process